 A turbo Honda Civic Coupé may seem cool for a new college grad, but 5 years later he’ll be straining to strap his toddler into the tiny back seat.
 In and out..in and out…FAIL!!
 He should have gone for the sporty Honda Accord.

 2. Pick a Model with High Reliability

 We’ve all had high maintenance relationships.
 They kinda wear on you right?
 It’s far easier to make your car last forever if its already super-reliable.
 Can I narrow it down for you?
-Strongly consider Toyota… Lexus if you’re rich.
+Strongly consider Toyota… or Lexus if you’re rich.

 If you go anywhere in Africa and look around you’ll notice something very startling about the cars you see.
 Almost all the old cars in Africa are Toyotas.
 They’ve simply out-survived the rest in the most brutal conditions on earth.
 It’s a perfect test-bed for durability.
-For more on my experience Toyota’s in Africa you can read my story.
+For more on my experience with Toyota’s in Africa you can read my story.